MileHacker Logo

 • Pharmacies: Found in Pigadia and larger villages.

-• For minor ailments and over-the-counter medications.
+• For small health issues and over-the-counter medications.

 • Carry personal medical information.